pickyourtrail_logo

 2. Watch Traditional Thai Dance Performances: The shrine has live classical Thai dance performances several times a day.
 These shows are often sponsored by locals who make vows to thank the deity after prayers are answered.

-4. Capture the Atmosphere Through Photography: The shrine is a source of splendid photography possibilities, from the golden statue to the dancers and flourishing garlands, but it is always respectful to communicate with worshippers.
+4. Capture the Atmosphere Through Photography: The shrine offers excellent photography opportunities, from the golden statue to the dancers and flourishing garlands, but it is always respectful to communicate with worshippers.

 5. Explore the Surrounding Lifestyle District: When you finish at the shrine, go to the nearby first-rate shopping centres, coffee shops, and street vendors.